 When trying to become pregnant every twinge or cramp will make you wonder- could this be a sign?
-Sometimes wanting to be pregnant can make you imagine you are experiencing signs of pregnancy.
+Sometimes wanting to be pregnant can make you imagine you are experiencing early signs of pregnancy.
 Hopefully explaining some of these signs below will help you distinguish if this is really pregnancy.

 10 Early Signs of Pregnancy

-Nausea and vomiting are among the most well-known signs of pregnancy.
+Nausea and vomiting are among the most well-known early signs of pregnancy.
 A rise in the hormone, hCG, causes the sensation of nausea.
 This is your body’s way of protecting the pregnancy from toxins.
 The early days of pregnancy are a vulnerable time.
 The pregnancy can be affected by alcohol, tobacco and rancid food.

 Your body experiences nausea to encourage you to avoid strong smells, often associated with toxic foods.